calinux-py/APILEECH/README.md

 **Active Interception**
 - The extension continuously scans **all JavaScript** loaded by the page (including inline and dynamically added scripts) and looks for likely API/endpoint usage: `fetch()`, `axios.get/post/…`, `xhr.open()`, and quoted URLs that look like API paths.
+- **Storage & DB** – A dedicated section finds database and cloud storage URLs in page scripts: Firebase (RTDB, Storage, Auth), Supabase, AWS (DynamoDB, S3), Azure (Cosmos DB, Blob), Google Cloud Storage, MongoDB, Turso, Upstash, and many more.
+Each match shows a code snippet with surrounding context instead of raw shell commands.
-- Each candidate is shown with **method**, **URL**, **confidence** (high / medium / low), source scripts, and a **single-line curl** with a shell toggle: **PS**, **CMD**, or **Bash**.
+- **API endpoints** – Each candidate is shown with **method**, **URL**, **confidence** (high / medium / low), source scripts, and a **single-line curl** with a shell toggle: **PS**, **CMD**, or **Bash**.
 Use the tabs to switch the visible command and Copy to paste into your terminal.
 - High confidence = detected from a clear fetch/axios/xhr call; medium/low = from generic URL patterns.
 The list updates as new scripts load.
 Data is per-tab and cleared on navigation.

+**Comments**
+- The **Comments** tab scans the current page’s document and loaded scripts for **HTML**, **JavaScript**, and **CSS** comments.
+It shows each comment with file/source type, line number, syntax highlighting, and a code snippet of the surrounding context.
+Useful for finding TODOs, debug notes, and hidden hints in page source.

+**Bug Hunter**
+- The **Bug Hunter** tab analyzes captured traffic and page content for security findings: missing security headers (CSP, HSTS, X-Frame-Options), CORS misconfigurations, cookie issues (missing Secure/HttpOnly), token exposure, stack traces, SQL errors, source map exposure, API tooling exposure (Swagger, GraphQL introspection), cloud metadata endpoints, mixed content, and more.
+Findings are ranked by severity (Critical, High, Medium, Low, Info) and include proof and reference links.

+**Settings**
+- Click the **settings** (cog) icon to access:
+  - **Theme** – Toggle between dark and light mode.
+  - **Visible tabs** – Show or hide platform-specific tabs (Twitter, TikTok, SoundCloud, Discord, Facebook, Instagram, GitHub, Pinterest, Bug Hunter).
+Current, History, and Active Interception are always visible.

 **Export / Import**
 - Export: download the current in-memory list as a JSON file (e.g. `requeststealer_history.json`).
 You choose the path (or use the default name).
 - Import: pick a previously exported JSON file; it replaces the current in-memory list and the popup refreshes.
 Use this to restore a session or move history between machines.

 **Platform-specific tabs (Twitter, TikTok, etc.)**
-- For some sites (e.g. Twitter/X), the extension parses known API responses and shows a structured view: users, tweets, timeline.
-That’s in addition to the raw request list; the same captured data is used to build those views.
+- For some sites (e.g. Twitter/X, Instagram, GitHub), the extension parses known API responses and shows a structured view: users, tweets, timeline, profiles, etc. That’s in addition to the raw request list; the same captured data is used to build those views.
+Visibility of these tabs can be toggled in Settings.

 ---

 ## POC

 Main popup with request list (current tab).
-Counts, search, filter (including hide static resources), refresh, export, import, clear.
-Tabs for Current, History, Active Interception, and site-specific views.
+Counts, search, filter (including hide static resources), refresh, export, import, clear, settings.
+Tabs for Current, History, Active Interception, Comments, Bug Hunter, and site-specific views.

 ![Request list and controls](poc/guyaxl6vJM.png)